 CEQ has not recognised a loss allowance under AASB 9 for receivables from another Government agency on the basis that the Treasury's expectation that the impairment would be negligible, and therefore immaterial.

 Set out below is the credit risk exposure on the CEQ's trade debtors.
-The change in the credit loss is immaterial so therefore has not been recognised in the operating result.

 Impairment of Receivables